confident-ai/deepeval/docs/docs/quickstart/quickstart.md

 dataset.review()
 ```

-When you run this code, it will spin up a quick server for you to review your dataset.
+When you run this code, it will spin up a quick server for you to review your dataset - which will look like this.

 ![Bulk Data Review Dashboard](../../assets/bulk-review.png)